14. Common chores#

 andRE(mvr(xafs_y, <amount>))

-, move the stage such that the beam is approximately in position to go through a slot on the outer ring.Rotate the stage to an empty slot using
+, move the stage such that the beam is approximately in position to go through the middle of a slot on the outer ring.Rotate the stage to an empty slot using

 RE(slot(#))